-- Debts owed to any Public Housing Agency
+- Debts owed to any Public Housing Agency and Landlords.

-The HAL will deny admission to any applicant whose habits and practices may be expected to have a detrimental effect on the development, other residents, HAL employees, or anyone else residing in immediate vicinity of the property.
 Applicants who are determined ineligible for admission are notified in writing stating the reason for denial.
 The applicant will be provided an opportunity for an informal hearing.

 When a unit of appropriate size is available, an offer will be made by the HAL.
 If you are offered an apartment and accept it, you will have to pay the HAL a security deposit.
 Then you will have to sign a formal lease agreement – covering the term, rental payments, security deposit, occupancy and maintenance requirements, and other pertinent rules and regulations – prior to being admitted into a Public Housing unit.
 You and the HAL representative should go over the lease together.
 This will give you a better understanding of your responsibilities as a tenant and the HAL’s responsibilities as a landlord.

 Your rent, which is referred to as the Total Tenant Payment (TTP) in this program, would be based on your families’ anticipated gross annual income less deductions, if any.
 HUD regulations allow the HAL to exclude from annual income the following allowances: $480 for each dependent; $400 for any elderly family, or a person with a disability; and some medical deductions for families headed by an elderly person or a person with disabilities.
 Based on your application, the HAL representative will determine if any of the allowable deductions should be subtracted from your annual income.
 Annual income is the anticipated total income from all sources received from the family head and spouse, and each additional member of the family 18 years of age or older.

 The formula used in determining the TTP is the highest of the following, rounded to the nearest dollar: